jiabowang/GAPIT/README.md

 ## In some case of the BiocManager can not be installed

-Installation of same packages such as multtest and biobase can not be intalled from BiocManager.
+Installation of same packages such as “multtest” and “biobase” can not be intalled from BiocManager directly.
 These packages can be downloaded in the Bioconductor website and be installed from local source files.

 The website of Bioconductor is here: